stephengold/RyzomDemos/README.md

 and generates a summary file.
 This may take 10 seconds or more; please be patient.
-On successive runs, the summary file is used instead, so initialization should much quicker.
+On successive runs, the summary file is used instead, so initialization should go much quicker.

 You control `BuildCharacter` using hotkeys: